-1. Select a 'Preferred method of Sulfite addition'; we recommend using a 10% solution of Potassium metabisulfite (KMBS).
-[You can prepare this solution by weighing out 10g of KMBS and dissolving it in a FINAL volume of 100 mL DI water.]

-2. Next choose the wine type (red or white).

-3. Enter the "volume of wine to be corrected".
-Choose liters or gallons; we prefer "liters" because the answer is returned in mL.

-4. Enter the wine's pH.
-If you know the % Alcohol by volume and temperature, enter these also (but you don't have to).

-5. Now input the "Current level of Free SO_2 " which you determined from measuring Free SO_2 with the Vinmetrica SC-300.
+- 1. Select a 'Preferred method of Sulfite addition:' we recommend using a 10% solution of Potassium metabisulfite (KMBS).
+[You can prepare this solution by weighing out 10g of KMBS and dissolving it in a FINAL volume of 100 mL DI water.] - 2.
+Next choose the wine type (red or white). - 3.
+Enter the "volume of wine to be corrected".
+Choose liters or gallons; we prefer "liters" because the answer is returned in mL. - 4.
+Enter the wine's pH.
+If you know the % Alcohol by volume and temperature, enter these also (but you don't have to). - 5.
+Now input the "Current level of Free SO2" which you determined from measuring Free SO2 with the Vinmetrica SC-300. - 6.
+Now look below to the 'Notes:' section.
+You should now see the message "1.

-6. Leave the "Desired level of free SO2"at 0 for now.
-If you want, enter a different value for "Desired molecular SO2"; we usually use the default of 0.5 mg/L

-7. Now look below to the 'Notes:' section.
-You should see the message "1.
 The recommended level of free SO2 for this type of wine, molecular SO2 & pH is: [your value] mg/L. Redo the calculation using this value for desired free SO2 level, if required."
-Enter this value in the "Desired level of free SO2" box.

-8. Press 'Calculate' to get the correct "Amount of sulfite to be added:".
+Enter this value in the "Desired level of free SO2" box. - 7.
+Press 'Calculate' to get the correct "Amount of sulfite to be added:".
 The value will be in mL or fluid ounces of 10% sulfite solution, or in grams if you use sulfite powder as your sulfite additive.

 We recommend double checking your calculations.
 Also, be sure you are using fresh KMBS!
-Once you have added the recommended amount of sulfite, stir your wine thoroughly and take another SO2 measurement after waiting at least 30 minutes (we recommend waiting overnight if practical).
-If the measurement matches the 'Desired level of free SO2' then you are done, otherwise make incremental additions and repeated SO2 measurements until you reach your desired level.
+Once you have added the recommended amount of sulfite, stir your wine thoroughly and take another SO2 measurement after waiting at least 30 minutes.
+If the measurement matches the 'Desired level of free SO2' then you are done; otherwise, make incremental additions and repeated SO2 measurements until you reach your desired level.